jlexternal/RLVOLUNP_ana_public/README.md

 # RLVOLUNP_ana_public
-Analysis and model files for the RLVOLUNP study
+Project files for the RLVOLUNP study.

+### 1-TaskGen
+Code used in generating the task data.

+### 2-OnlineExpe
+Code used in implementing the task data in the online study.

+### 3-Analyses
+Analysis and model fitting/simulation files.

 This repository provides all of the analysis used in the study codenamed RLVOLUNP.